 The 1989 Choices for the Future study concluded that the demand by disabled people for trips on public transit services could be met through the integration of the specialized Wheel-Trans service and the provision of accessibility features at only 20 ‘key’ subway stations.
 The TTC’s Easier Access program was initiated to address the accessibility of these key stations.
 However, over the years, this program was expanded to include the eventual retrofitting of all existing subway stations with elevators and accessibility features.
 The Commission has also committed to making all new rapid transit and LRT stations accessible and ensuring that all new vehicles acquired by the TTC are accessible.
 The Commission has also, progressively, greatly increased the amount of to-the-door service provided to Wheel-Trans registrants.

 As the system has expanded, new facilities have been constructed to provide a high standard of accessibility.
 For example, all of the stations on the Sheppard Subway were constructed with elevator access.
-This policy continues, and all stations currently being designed for the Toronto-York Subway extension, the Transit City LRT underground stations, and the Yonge North subway extension include elevators and easier access features.
+This policy continues, and all stations currently being designed for the Spadina Subway extension to Vaughan Centre, the light rail underground stations, and the Yonge North subway extension include elevators and easier access features.

 Accessible Stations and Facilities

 The TTC’s program to retrofit stations with elevators and easier access features, which initially was a commitment to retrofit 20 stations, has been expanded to include retrofitting all existing stations and all new subway and LRT stations as well.
-As can be seen in Table 1 lists the TTC stations with elevators in operation at year-end 2009.
+Table 1 lists the TTC stations with elevators in operation at year-end 2010.

-Elevator and Easier Access Installations Completed To Date:
+Table 1: Elevator and Easier Access Installations Completed To Date

 - Queens Quay Station: 1 elevators, Year completed 1990 (Elevator only)